This website provides information and resources for IB DP Theory of Knowledge (TOK).

-There are regulars posts on the current set of TOK Essay Prescribed Titles with a discussion of examples RLEs.
+There are regulars posts on the current set of TOK Essay Prescribed Titles with a discussion of specific examples.

 What is TOK?

-According to the TOK Subject Guide published by the IB, “TOK is a course about critical thinking and inquiring into the process of knowing, rather than about learning a specific body of knowledge” (IBO 8).
+According to the IB TOK Subject Guide, “TOK is a course about critical thinking and inquiring into the process of knowing, rather than about learning a specific body of knowledge” (IBO 8).

 Perhaps the easiest way to understand TOK is to so compare what you do in a DP subject class versus how what you do in TOK class.